 Split in September: Why Shoulder Season Is the Only Way to Do Dalmatia

-I've been to Split in July.
-The temperature was 36°C. The Peristyle had more selfie sticks than columns.
-A bottle of water on the Riva cost €3.
-The catamaran to Hvar was sold out.
-And the cruise ship passengers — four ships docked that day, roughly 12,000 people — transformed the old town into something resembling a shopping mall with better architecture.
+Split in July runs hot — 36°C hot.
+The Peristyle holds more selfie sticks than columns.
+A bottle of water on the Riva costs €3.
+The catamaran to Hvar sells out by breakfast.
+And the cruise ship passengers — four ships docked on a single day, roughly 12,000 people — turn the old town into a shopping mall with unusually good architecture.

 Why September Works

-The Weather: Still warm — daily highs of 26-28°C — but without July's brutal midday heat.
-The evenings cool to 18-20°C. Rain is rare.
-The light turns golden and horizontal in a way that makes every photograph look professional.
+The Weather: Still warm — daily highs of 26-28°C — but stripped of July's brutal midday heat.
+Evenings cool to 18-20°C. Rain stays rare.
+The light turns golden and horizontal, the kind that makes every photograph look professional whether you meant it to or not.

-The Sea: Here's the thing nobody tells you.
-The Adriatic reaches its warmest temperature in September — 24-25°C. In June (when many guides say "best time"), it's still 20-22°C, which is bracing.
+The Sea: Here's the thing the guides bury.
+The Adriatic reaches its warmest temperature in September — 24-25°C. In June (when many guides declare "best time"), it's still 20-22°C, which is bracing.
 September sea is warm enough to swim comfortably for hours.

 The Crowds: Croatian school starts in early September.
 European holiday season ends.
 Cruise ships thin out.
 The catamaran to Hvar has seats.
 The Green Market has elbow room.
 The palace feels inhabited rather than invaded.

 The Food: Fig season peaks in September.
-Fresh figs with goat cheese and honey is on every restaurant menu.
-The grape harvest begins — local plavac mali wine from the 2026 vintage won't be ready, but the 2025 pours freely.
-And the seafood — the autumn catch is excellent.
+Fresh figs with goat cheese and honey land on every restaurant menu.
+The grape harvest begins — local plavac mali from the 2026 vintage won't be ready, but the 2025 pours freely.
+And the seafood: the autumn catch is excellent.

 The Prices: Accommodation drops 20-30% from August peaks.
 Restaurant prices stabilize.
-Catamaran tickets are available same-day.
+Catamaran tickets appear same-day.
 September is peak value.

 What September Looks Like